Delta WASP 3MT Industrial 4.0 Large-Scale Concrete 3D Printer

 In Stock

-Large-format construction 3D printer
+Large-format industrial 3D printer for concrete and clay

-• Build volume: 1000 x 1000 mm
+• 1000 x 1000 mm build volume

-• Favorable PO Terms
+• Flexible Payment Terms

 • 1 Year Warranty

-• Local U.S. Support
+• Local Technical Support

 We Accept Purchase Orders From All Educational Institutions and Eligible Business Customers